anshugupta1487-eng/AnshuNoteapp/README.md

 - If issues persist, check that Node.js version is 18.0 or higher

 ### Data not persisting
-- Render's free tier uses ephemeral storage
+- This version uses in-memory storage, so data resets on server restart
+- This is intentional for reliability on cloud platforms
-- For permanent storage, upgrade to a paid plan or use a database add-on
+- For persistent storage, consider upgrading to a database solution

+### Notes not loading
+- Check browser console for errors (F12)
+- Verify the API is responding: visit `https://your-app.onrender.com/health`
+- Check Render logs for server errors

 ## Development